jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 So I lift my sword, and smile.
 I smile at eternal rest.
 Because the Jedi will no longer face down the Sith.
 It's the extras job now.
 So I raise my sword, and Darth Blockbuster strikes me down.
 You know the lesson.
 The person who holds the tools wins.
 The civilization that makes the Life Star will win forever.

 * if evolution doesn't have Darth Blockbuster, then why should Techvolution?
+* up to Darth Blockbuster, we'd all be paying for long distance, writing directions on napkins, waving down cabs, paying for late charges...